polotno-project/polotno-site/docs/side-panel-size.md

   ),
   // we need observer to update component automatically on any store changes
   Panel: observer(({ store }) => {
+    // we will just render buttons for each size
+    // but you also can add your own controls
+    // size inputs, etc
     return (
       <div>
         {AVAILABLE_SIZES.map(({ width, height }, i) => (